Siege of Coron (1533–1534): Arrival of the relief fleet

-Meanwhile Doria gathered in Messina 27 galleys from Genoa, Sicily, Naples, Malta and the Papal States, along with 30 carracks, waiting for Álvaro de Bazán the Elder rendezvoused with other 12 galleys built by him.
-The Papal galleys were commanded by Bernardo Salviati and friar Buenaventura de León.
-In Naples they received 2,500 men from the Tercio de Machicao, captained by Rodrigo de Machicao with Francisco Sarmiento among his lieutenants, joined by a Neapolitan contingent.
-Toledo's sons Fadrique and García also joined in the galley squad of Andrea Doria's cousin Antonio.
-It was expected that Alfonso d'Avalos was in command of the land troops, but he stayed in Naples due to an illness, although some believed he was abstaining from the mission in protest for having been replaced by Antonio de Leyva in the imperial court in Bologna.
+Meanwhile, Doria gathered in Messina 27 galleys from Genoa, Sicily, Naples, Malta and the Papal States, along with 30 carracks, waiting for Álvaro de Bazán the Elder rendezvoused with other 12 galleys built by him.
+The Papal galleys were commanded by Bernardo Salviati.
+In Naples they received 2,500 men from the Tercio de Machicao, captained by Rodrigo de Machicao with Francisco Sarmiento among his lieutenants.
+It was expected that Alfonso d'Avalos came in command of the land troops, but he was ill with gout and stayed in Naples, being substituted by the viceroy's son Fadrique.
+Some believed d'Ávalos was abstaining from the mission in protest for having been replaced by Antonio de Leyva in the imperial court in Bologna.
+Toledo's other son García also joined in the galley squad of Andrea Doria's cousin Antonio.

-In early August the fleet sailed off in two sections led respectively by himself and his other cousin Franco Doria, deciding not to wait more for Bazán due to reports that the Ottomans concentrated ships every day in Coron.
-In route they captured a large Venetian carrack and two cargo ships also from Venice, which turned out to be supplying the Ottoman armada, after which they landed in Zante.
+In early August, Doria sailed off, deciding not to wait more for Bazán due to reports that the Ottomans concentrated ships every day in Coron.
+Bazán might have been diverted under orders to guard Sicily against any possible attack from the French fleet, by then stationed in Marseille.
+Leading the fleet in two sections, captained respectively by himself and his other cousin Franco Doria, he captured in route a large Venetian carrack and two cargo ships also from Venice, which turned out to be supplying the Ottoman armada, after which they landed in Zante.
 From there, Pallavicino found out the Ottoman fleet was located at the other side of Cape Galo, doubled in size compared to the first time he saw it and prepared to ambush the Christian relief fleet.
 Ottoman reinforcements included a squad under Alexandrian corsair Hassan the Moor, several under Suleyman of Albania and two Venetian galleys.
-Although some in the Christian fleet called for waiting for Bazán, Andrea ultimately gave order to advance.
-Bazán might have been diverted under orders to guard Sicily against any possible attack from the French fleet, by then stationed in Marseille.

-Doria ordered the fleet to head for Coron in three sections.
-The first was a spearhead formed by two heavy 60-gun galleons, one belonging to the Doria family and the other to the Bellome family from Sicily.
+Learning the Ottoman fleet was waiting for them at the other side of Cape Gallo, Doria formed his fleet in three sections.
+The first was a spearhead formed by two heavy 60-gun galleons, one belonging to the Doria family and the other to Sicilian corsair Guglielmo Bellomo.
 Behind them, in the center, Franco Doria would lead the carracks carrying troops from the flagship San Rafael.
 At the rear guard, the galleys would form a line, with Andrea Doria in the center, Antonio in the left wing and Salviati in the right wing.